bhartendupandey/alucR/readme.md

 ################################

 ## Outlook
-The current code provides a snapshot of the development and will further be updated and documented.
+The current code provides a running snapshot of the development and will further be updated and documented.

 ### Reference:
 Verburg PH, Soepboer W, Veldkamp A, Limpiada R, Espaldon V, Mastura, Sharifah S. A. (2002) Modeling the Spatial Dynamics of Regional Land Use: The CLUE-S Model.
 Environmental Management, vols 30(3):391-405